nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Dopaminergic**: Pertaining to or involving the action or effects of dopamine, particularly in the context of its receptors and neural pathways.

-### Expanded Definition and Usage\nDopamine's multifaceted role extends beyond traditional views of neurotransmission.
+### Expanded Definition and Usage:
+Dopamine's multifaceted role extends beyond traditional views of neurotransmission.
 It functions in a variety of biological systems, affecting not only neurological health but also cardiovascular stability and digestive functions.
 The understanding of dopamine's influence on learning, motivation, and reward circuits has profound implications for treating depression, addiction, and other mood disorders.
 Furthermore, ongoing research into its role in neurodegenerative diseases continues to illuminate new therapeutic targets and strategies.